Wild Wild West Sale

-After undergoing a 100-day gain test, 120 to 130 bulls are offered on the third Saturday of March (March 19th, 2016, next spring), in partnership with a few cooperators like fellow Colorado breeders, Andy Azcarraga, of Collbran; and Dr. Jack Whittier of Wellington.
-Also Jacobsen Ranch of Cheyenne.
+After undergoing a 100-day gain test, 120 to 130 bulls are offered on the third Saturday of March (March 17th, 2018, next spring), in partnership with a few cooperators like Simmental breeders, Brian Jacobsen, of Cheyenne; and Dr. Jack Whittier of Wellington.
 “We invite a few cooperator herds that share our philosophy and mating recommendations,” he added.
-“Each year, about 50% of our cattle go to repeat buyers, mostly from Colorado, western Nebraska and Kansas, and southern Wyoming."
+“Each year, about 75% of our cattle go to repeat buyers, mostly from Colorado, western Nebraska and Kansas, and southern Wyoming."

 Altenburg grew up on a dairy farm in Wisconsin, as one of six children.
 He earned a degree in Animal Science from the University of Wisconsin-Platteville, working weekends and summers in the bull barns at nearby American Breeders Service (ABS), part-time employment that led to a lengthy tenure with ABS.
-A few years ago, he made the transition to Genex CRI, where he presently serves as Associate Vice President of Beef Marketing.
+A few years ago, he made the transition to Genex CRI.
+He now serves as Beef Development advisor for Select Sires.

-“I try to keep my position at Genex and my cattle operation separate.
-In my travels for Genex, I do have the opportunity to see Genex sires and their progeny so I know how to use many of those sires in our AI program,” he says.
+“I try to keep my position at Select Sires and my cattle operation separate.
+In my travels for Select Sires, I do have the opportunity to see many AI sires and their progeny so I know how to use many of those sires in our AI program,” he says.
 “I rely heavily on our ranch manager, Russ Princ, to handle the day-to-day decisions and responsibilities.”